0xnotkyo/0xnotkyo/README.md

 ###

- <h4 align="center">I am Najwa, I am a red teamer, pentester with a passion for cybersecurity & ethic hacking.
-I constantly strive to improve my skills and knowledge with the goal of excelling as an adversary emulation specialist.</h4>
+ <h4 align="center">I am Najwa, I am a red teamer, pentester with a passion for cybersecurity & ethic hacking.</h4>

  ###